fpanes/Final-Project/Defensive.md

     WHEN count() GROUPED OVER top 5 ‘http.response.status_code’
   - **Threshold**: IS ABOVE 400
   - **Vulnerability Mitigated**: Enumeration
-  - **Reliability**: The alert is quite dependable.
-Any normal or successful responses will be filtered out when measuring by error codes 400 and above.
-The 400+ codes are client and server problems, which are more serious.
-Especially when these error codes are being generated at such a high rate.
-It discovered our wpscan.
+  - **Reliability**: The alert is really reliable.
+When measuring by error codes 400 and higher, any normal or successful replies will be taken out.
+The 400+ codes indicate more significant client and server issues.
+Especially when these error codes are being created at such a rapid pace.
+It came through our wpscan.